pelias/documentation/installing.md

 your choice, and Pelias can be configured to either import every `.csv` in that directory, or only selected files.

-### Openstreetmap
+### OpenStreetMap

-Openstreetmap has a nearly limitless array of download options, and any of them should work as long as they're in [PBF](http://wiki.openstreetmap.org/wiki/PBF_Format) format.
+OpenStreetMap has a nearly limitless array of download options, and any of them should work as long as they're in [PBF](http://wiki.openstreetmap.org/wiki/PBF_Format) format.
 Generally the files will have the extension `.osm.pbf`.
 Good sources include the [Mapzen Metro Extracts](https://mapzen.com/data/metro-extracts/) (feel free to submit pull requests for additional cities or regions if needed), and planet files